mabels/ipaddress/README.md

 and deprecated (but apparently still popular) classful networks concept.

-Classful networks and addresses don't have a prefix: their subnet mask is univocally identified by their address, and therefore diveded in classes.
+Classful networks and addresses don't have a prefix: their subnet mask is univocally identified by their address, and therefore divided in classes.
 As per RFC 791, these classes are:

 * Class A, from 0.0.0.0 to 127.255.255.255